-Frédéric Vergnaud is a research engineer at the CNRS.
-He holds a double master’s degree in Sociology (University of Paris V Sorbonne) and Computer Science (University of Marne-la-Vallée), and joined the Centre de Sociologie de l’Innovation in 2003.
+Frédéric Vergnaud is a Research Engineer at the CNRS.
+He holds a double master’s degree in Sociology (University of Paris V Sorbonne) and in Computer Science (University of Marne-la-Vallée).
+He joined the Centre de Sociologie de l’Innovation in 2003.

 * According summaries present in the bibliographic database